 Personal data is information that makes a person directly or indirectly identifiable, such as a name, employee/pension/patient number, location data, IP addresses, social-media contributions or the mentioning of several special features (physical, physiological, genetic, mental, economic, cultural, social).
 The rights of individuals are strengthened by this new regulation.

-The deadline for implementation is now approaching after two years on 25th May 2018, and from this time, companies will have to ensure compliance with the law.
+The deadline for implementation was the 25th May 2018, and from this time, companies have to ensure compliance with the law.
 Heavy fines will be payable for infringements.
 Sanctions may be up to €20 million or 4 percent of worldwide annual turnover.

 In addition to the principles for the processing of personal data, including data minimization, the regulation regulates the following areas: